 Looking for a do-it-yourself project that doesn't involve repainting a bedroom or landscaping your yard?
 How about building your own credit card?

 More companies are rolling out tools on the Internet to give consumers greater control over the features of their cards -- and more could be on the way.
-While card issuers have dabbled in allowing customers to personalize the design of their cards, new tools go beyond cosmetic features and enable applicants to dictate financial terms such as annual percentage rates (APRs), annual fees and
+While card issuers have dabbled in allowing customers to personalize the design of their cards, new tools go beyond cosmetic features and enable applicants to dictate financial terms such as annual percentage rates (APRs), annual fees and reward structures.

 The idea has been around for a few years.
 Capital One launched its "Card Lab" in 2007, and advertised it with TV spots such as "War Kittens" and "Spaghetti Jimmy" that touted flexibility.
 Around the same time, the Turkish bank Garanti began offering its Flexi Card, which it says has 9,000 different financial combinations.

 In recent months, banks have ramped up the availability of do-it-yourself cards.
 Experts say that's because having consumers fashion their own cards taps into major trends in the credit card industry: Rising default rates have highlighted the importance of consumers understanding the terms of the cards they carry, and the Credit CARD Act of 2009 has placed a premium on transparency.
 Plus, the down economy has contributed to the sense among consumers that they need to exert control over their finances.

 "A lot of these things are spawned from a greater awareness by the consumer of what's going on with their credit cards, as well as much greater awareness on part of issuers that they need more transparency," says industry consultant James Walsh, president of Brookwood Capital in Peterborough, N.H.
 "Usually these things are easy to understand.
 If you understand it, you can pick a card that's going to, for instance, not get you into trouble."